 Countries normally have a strategic plan which addresses how to provide better access to their valuable research infrastructures, such as biobanks and registers.
 Usually there is one national entry point or umbrella organisation, which provides information about the local resources and provides assistance to find suitable collaboration partners.
 The umbrella organisations in Estonia, Denmark and Sweden are shown in the fact box.

-Not only do the access routes and legislation change between countries but the local terminology can also vary.
+Not only do the access routes and legislation change between countries but the national terminology can also vary.
 In Sweden for example you meet the term “quality registers” and in Denmark “national and regional health registers”.

 Different services and types of sample collections